CGCL-codes/XGCN_library/docs/source/index.rst

 **xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction**.
 XGCN's repository is available at: https://github.com/xiransong/XGCN_library .

-We now focus on embedding models for **social link prediction** (also knows as friend recommendation) and **user-item link prediction** (i.e. the classic recommendation task), where each node in the graph is assigned a learnable ID embedding.
+We now focus on embedding models for **social link prediction** (also known as friend recommendation) and **user-item link prediction** (i.e. the classic recommendation task), where each node in the graph is assigned a learnable ID embedding.
 Other tasks like node classification can also be easily added into our framework.